-Dynamic capability phase Sensing through enactment h enactment Seizing through selection selection Organizational structure Authority-based structures Consensus-based structures Authority-based structures Consensus-based structures Heuristics type Risk-capture heuristics heuristics Rudimentary how-to heuristics Obtainable how-to heuristics Definition Rules of thumb that guide the identification of risks in the phase of sensing through enactment of actions - derived through past experiences and industrial knowledge - that are related to building close and effective communication and interconnectivity within and outside the organization. fication of risks in the phase of ons - derived through past lge - that are related to building and interconnectivity within and Basic how-to rules of thumb detailing the actions to resolve or mitigate the identified risks derived through the space and flexibility created from limited horizontal informational and knowledge sharing.
-Communal how-to rules of thumb detailing actions to resolve or to mitigate identified risks derived through the rules of coordination from strong horizontal information and knowledee sharing.
-Examples Association of risks to similar previous experiences (e.g. Brexit, trade deals, Greta Thunberg effects) Association of risks with the information gathered from industry knowledge (e.g. market and partner engagements, external consultants, trade bodies) risks to similar previous experiences (e.g. Brexit, eta Thunberg effects) risks with the information gathered from industry . market and partner engagements, external de bodies) More acute cash management Task simplifications Back-up plans for logistics and operations Maintain constant liaison with shipping lines Inform customers of delays Business risks committee Crises management plans Economic condition scenarios Redeploy resources from closed channels to open channels Ensure clear communication Reasons for importance Risk-capture heuristics assist managers to identify risks when information is limited by enacting actions related to effective communications derived through past experiences and industrial knowledge.
-Without risk-capture heuristics, actors may struggle to identify risks during equivocal environments. ristics assist managers to identify risks when limited by enacting actions related to effective as derived through past experiences and industrial thout risk-capture heuristics, actors may struggle to uring equivocal environments.
+Dynamic capability phase Sensing through enactment ch enactment Seizing through selection selection Organizational structure Authority-based structures Consensus-based structures Authority-based structures Consensus-based structures Heuristics type Risk-capture heuristics e heuristics Rudimentary how-to heuristics Obtainable how-to heuristics Definition Rules of thumb that guide the identification of risks in the phase of sensing through enactment of actions - derived through past experiences and industrial knowledge - that are related to building close and effective communication and interconnectivity within and outside the organization. at guide the identification of risks in the phase of enactment of actions - derived through past industrial knowledge - that are related to building ve communication and interconnectivity within and nization.
+Basic how-to rules of thumb detailing the actions to resolve or mitigate the identified risks derived through the space and flexibility created from limited horizontal informational and knowledge sharing.
+Communal how-to rules of thumb detailing actions to resolve or to mitigate identified risks derived through the rules of coordination from strong horizontal information and knowledge sharing.
+Examples Association of risks to similar previous experiences (e.g. Brexit, trade deals, Greta Thunberg effects) Association of risks with the information gathered from industry knowledge (e.g. market and partner engagements, external consultants, trade bodies) isks to similar previous experiences (e.g. Brexit, ta Thunberg effects) isks with the information gathered from industry market and partner engagements, external de bodies) More acute cash management Task simplifications Back-up plans for logistics and operations Maintain constant liaison with shipping lines Inform customers of delays Business risks committee Crises management plans Economic condition scenarios Redeploy resources from closed channels to open channels Ensure clear communication Reasons for importance Risk-capture heuristics assist managers to identify risks when information is limited by enacting actions related to effective communications derived through past experiences and industrial knowledge.
+Without risk-capture heuristics, actors may struggle to identify risks during equivocal environments. ers to identify risks when actions related to effective past experiences and industrial heuristics, actors may struggle to /ironments.
 Rudimentary how-to heuristics assist managers to identify and organize actions derived through space and flexibility in resolving or mitigating the identified risks.
 Without rudimentary how-to heuristics, actors may increase time for decision-making due to the lack of information and misunderstanding of risks.
 Obtainable how-to heuristics assist managers to identify and organize actions derived communally in resolving or mitigating identified risks.
 Without obtainable how-to heuristics, actors may pursue simpler actions through the utilization of rudimentary how-to heuristics.